reslp/blog/_posts/2019-01-23-Download-Taxinfo-with-R.md

 }
 ```

-# Combining the output to a single dataframe
+# Combining the output into a single dataframe

-Once this is done we can combine the list of dataframes into a single dataframes.
+Once this is done we can combine the list of dataframes into a single dataframe.
 Missing values will be filled with `<NA>` automatically, all with the magic of *dplyr*.
 ```
 combined_df <- do.call(rbind.fill, df_list)
 ```